 I couldn’t choose just one from her free preschool collection, so here are a few that I really enjoyed for Chloe!
 Click the link or photo to see some other great options!

 Tracing, Coloring: Tot Schooling

-I loved that this one was back to school themed to get Chloe excited about school again!
+I love that this preschool printable is back-to-school-themed to get your little one excited about school!
 Plus there are 4 different activities in just this pdf.

-These are just a few I like.
-You can find so many more on Pinterest to meet your toddler’s specific needs!
+These are just a few, you can find so many more on Pinterest to meet your toddler’s specific needs!